T: 01752 343140

 Bruxism is teeth grinding, it describes a range of related behaviours including teeth grinding, gnashing and clenching of the jaw.
 Bruxism is usually a subconscious behaviour performed during sleep.
 It’s a habit that affects around 8-10% of the population.
 Bruxism occurs in both children and adults but is most common in 25-44 year olds.
 However, most people grind and/or clench their teeth occasionally to a certain degree.

-How can my dentist control my teeth grinding?
+How can a dentist control teeth grinding?

 Occlusal splints (also known as occlusal bite guard, bruxism appliance, bite plate, night guard) are made of harder plastic and have been found to be the most successful as they protect the teeth from premature wear, reduce jaw muscle activity and the noise of teeth grinding.
 This means that the user need not worry about ruining their teeth.